askmike/gekko/docs/extending/add_an_exchange.md

     this.exchange.sell(amount, price, callback);

 This should create a buy / sell order at the exchange for [amount] of [asset] at [price] per 1 asset.
-If you have set `infinityOrder` to `true` the amount will be 10000.
 If you have set `direct` to `true` the price will be `false`.
 The callback needs to have the parameters `err` and `order`.
 The order needs to be something that can be fed back to the exchange to see wether the order has been filled or not.

 ### checkOrder